ktomaszx/model_server/docs/python_support/reference.md

         called multiple times with no additional input data and produces multiple sets of outputs over time.
 Works only with streaming endpoints.

-        Implemeting this function is required.
+        Implementing this function is required.

         Parameters:
         -----------